alexfernandez/loadtest/README.md

 	"agentKeepAlive": "Use a keep-alive http agent",
 	"proxy": "Use a proxy for requests",
-	"requestsPerSecond": "Specify the requests per second for each client", "indexParam": "Replace the value of given arg with an index in the URL" }
+	"requestsPerSecond": "Specify the requests per second for each client", "indexParam": "pattern to replace with a generated index in the URL", "indexParamLiteral": "string to replace with a generated index in the URL", "indexParamCallback": "function() {that generates ids to insert into the URL}" }
 ```